-Director

-Fleet Manager - ASA3

-Fleet Administrator - Data Warehouse Specialist I

-Fleet Analyst Fueling - ASAI

-Fleet Analyst Maintenance - ASAI

-Fleet Coordinator - ASAI

-Fleet Assistant - Accounting Technician 3

-Fleet Assistant - OA3

-Fleet Assistant - OA2
+Director Fleet Manager - ASMI Fleet Administrator - Data Warehouse Specialist I Fleet Analyst Fueling - ASAI Fleet Analyst Maintenance - ASAI Fleet Coordinator - ASAI Fleet Assistant - Accounting Technician 3 Fleet Assistant - OA3 Fleet Assistant - Procurement Associate

-Funding for the FMD comes from a monthly administrative fee for state owned and leased vehicles.
+Funding for the FMD comes from a monthly administrative fee for state-owned and leased vehicles.
 In addition, the FMD receives 50% of the resale value of leased vehicles.

-FY 2023 Budget: The FMD operates on a \$13,232,989 annual budget.
+FY 2024 Budget: \$13,257,549

-- Approves and tracks the acquisition and decommission of state vehicles with a classification of one ton and under. - Finances the purchase of vehicles from statewide contracts issued by the Purchasing Division for agencies' daily operations. - Provides statewide contracts for an online reservation and kiosk for sharing pool vehicles, a driver safety program, telematics, and vehicle maintenance and fueling services to all state vehicles with a classification of one ton and under. - Provides the tools that allow the agencies to report on fleet inventory and operating cost. - Maintains a rental fleet for state agencies located around the Capitol Complex. - · Assists with agency vehicle specifications for vehicles not found on the statewide contract. - Educates Agency Fleet Coordinators (AFC) on the requirements found in §5A-I2 and Rule I48-3.
+- Approves and tracks the acquisition and decommission of state vehicles with a classification of one ton and under. - Finances the purchase of vehicles from statewide contracts issued by the Purchasing Division for agencies' daily operations. - Provides statewide contracts for an online reservation and kiosk for sharing pool vehicles, a driver safety program, telematics, and vehicle maintenance and fueling services to all state vehicles with a classification of one ton and under. - Provides the tools that allow the agencies to report on fleet inventory and operating cost. - Maintains a rental fleet for state agencies located around the Capitol Complex. - Assists with agency vehicle specifications for vehicles not found on the statewide contract. - Educates Agency Fleet Coordinators (AFC) on the requirements found in §5A-12 and Rule 148-3.